Doulla1/SilverEvents/README.md

 # Silver-Events : Event Management Application

 ## Overview

 **SilverEvents** is designed for corporate employees to manage and participate in events within their organization.
 Administrators can create employee accounts, who then receive an email with a token to reset their password.
 Once logged in, employees can create or join events organized by others.
-The application also provides profile management, event registration, and comprehensive event filtering capabilities.
+The application also provides profile management.

 ## Key Features